metno/emep-ctm/User_Guide.md

 Biogenic emissions of isoprene and monoterpene are calculated in the model as a function of temperature and solar radiation, using the landuse datasets.
-The light and temperature depencies are similar to those used in the original open source model, see Chapter 4.2 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).
+The light and temperature decencies are similar to those used in the original open source model, see Chapter 4.2 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).